Freedom-omojuwa/furniture-sales-performance-dashboard/README.md

 │
 ├── data/
 │   ├── raw/          # Original dataset before cleaning
-│   └── processed/    # Cleaned and transformed data used for analysis │
+│   └── processed/    # Cleaned and transformed data used for analysis and dashboard │
-├── dashboard/        # Excel dashboard file (.xlsx)
+├── visuals/          # picture of Dashboard
 │
-├── visuals/          # Dashboard screenshots for README │
 └── README.md         # You are here (Project documentation)
 ```